Joseph Johnson (Virginia politician): Final years, death and legacy

-In 1866, Johnson, who had returned to Bridgeport, formally joined the Simpson Creek Baptist Church, whose churchyard his wife had been buried 13 years before.
-He died at his home, Oakdale, in Bridgeport, West Virginia, in 1877 and was buried beside his wife and young children in the old Brick Church Cemetery.
+In 1866, Johnson, who had returned to Bridgeport after the conflict, formally joined the Simpson Creek Baptist Church, in whose churchyard his wife had been buried 13 years before.
+He died at his home, Oakdale, in Bridgeport in 1877 and was buried beside his wife and young children in the old Brick Church Cemetery.
+In 1887, a decade after Johnson's death, West Virginia's legislature formally incorporated Bridgeport.
+In 1941, the cemetery merged with the adjoining Odd Fellows cemetery and Masonic Lodge cemetery and became known as the "Bridgeport Cemetery".

-In 1941, it became known as the Bridgeport Cemetery, as various political and religious figures consolidated the Simpson Creek Baptist Cemetery with the adjoining Odd Fellows Lodge cemetery and the Masonic Lodge Cemetery.
-Meanwhile, Bridgeport had been formally incorporated in 1887, a decade after Johnson's death.
 Several locations in Bridgeport, West Virginia honor Johnson, including Johnson Avenue, Johnson Elementary School, and his former home, the Governor Joseph Johnson House.

 The Library of Virginia maintains his executive papers.
-His nephew Waldo P. Johnson became a U.S. Senator representing Missouri.

 Electoral history

 1851; Johnson was elected Governor of Virginia with 53% of the vote, defeating Whig George W. Summers.